edzaga/sql-course/lectures/week2/lecture7.rst

 ----------------------------------

 Perhaps the simplest form of query in SQL asks for those tuples of some one relation that satisfy a condition.
 Such a query is analogous to a selection in relational algebra.
-This simple query, like almost all SQL queries, uses the three keywords, SELECT, FROM, and WHEHE that characterize SQL.
+This simple query, like almost all SQL queries, uses the three keywords, SELECT, FROM, and WHERE that characterize SQL.

 ===========================
 Desde el álgebra relacional
 ===========================

-The selection operator of relational algebra, and much more, is available through the WHERE clause of SQL.
+The selection operator of relational algebra, and several others, make use of the WHERE SQL clause.
 The expressions that may follow WHERE include conditional expressions like those found in common languages such as C or Java

 We may build expressions by comparing values using the six common comparison operators: